automation-tasks-rs/ssh_auth_cargo_publish/README.md

 Hashtags: #maintained #ready-for-use #rustlang #automation #workflow
 My projects on GitHub are more like a tutorial than a finished product: [bestia-dev tutorials](https://github.com/bestia-dev/tutorials_rust_wasm).
 I recommend using the [CRUSTDE - Containerized Rust Development Environment](https://github.com/CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod) to write Rust projects on Linux, isolated from your system.

+## OBSOLETE

+This will not be a separate crate anymore.
+This will be a module file that the developer copy-paste into his source code into automation_tasks_rs folder.
+I decided that the developer must have complete control over this code in its own project.

 ## Motivation